nabilbenmerad/RadarNet/README.md

 ## Usage
 1. ### Training:
-To train a model with your own data use the `train.py` script.
+To train a new model with your own data use the `train.py` script.
 The following command line arguments can be passed:

 <strong>-arch:</strong> Neural network architecture to be used.
-Use 'scd' to train the default Convolution Deconvolution architecture.
+Use 'scd' to train the default Convolution-Deconvolution architecture.

 <strong>-b:</strong> Batch size.